tunjid/Tiler/docs/implementation/pivoted-tiling.md

 The above algorithm is called "pivoting" as items displayed are pivoted around the user's current scrolling position.

-Since tiling is dynamic at it's core, a pipeline can be built to allow for this dynamic behavior by pivoting around the user's current position with the grid size as a dynamic input parameter as shown below:
+Since tiling is dynamic at it's core, a pipeline can be built to allow for this dynamic behavior by pivoting around the user's current position with the grid size as a dynamic input parameter.